cnsuhao/engine1/docs/Markdown/Interface.md

  @refitem LiquidSubstanceQuantityTable "Liquid Substance Quantity"
 @endsecreflist

-The enumerations for compartments available in %BioGears is found in the BioGearsPhysiologyEngine.h file.
+The enumerations for compartments available is found in the BioGearsPhysiologyEngine.h file.
 As these are programatic enumerations, you can use the auto-complete feature of your favorite programming IDE to view these enumerations as you code.
-%BioGears discritizes it's compartments into enumerations based on fluid type and equipment.
+The engine discritizes it's compartments into enumerations based on fluid type and equipment.
 Here is a list of the various enumerated compartment names:

 @secreflist
  @refitem LiquidCompartmentTable  "Chyme"